 The Program on Refugees, Forced Displacement, and Humanitarian Responses is pleased to announce the availability of a limited number of awards to carry out international summer research on issues related to the refugee crises in the world.

 Grants are administered by the Program on Refugees, Forced Displacement and Humanitarian Responses at the MacMillan Center (PRFDHR).
 The competition is open to Yale undergraduate, graduate, and masters’ students in all disciplines who wish to conduct research outside the United States and who will be returning to Yale in the Fall semester.
-The awards will cover projects that can be done remotely or in person but following current Yale College Travel Policy for undergraduate students and with the approval of the Off-Campus Research and Field Work Review Committee for graduate and professional students carrying out research abroad as per Yale’s Research Reactivation guidelines.
+The awards will cover projects that can be done remotely or in person but following current Yale College Travel Policy for undergraduate students and Yale Travel Policy for graduate and professional students.
+Students traveling internationally must complete the travel self-assessment.

 Awards generally range from $750 to $5,000 and can be applied to travel, room and board, and other legitimate research expenses, as well as remote internships.
 Successful applicants will be expected to submit a report upon completion of their research project or internship.
 In addition, awardees may be asked to offer a seminar or presentation of their results upon their return to Yale.